reud/PlatHome/README.md

 ## Background

 I've a lot of raspberry pi and my raspberry pi has gone regulary.
-So I have to watch device statuses
+So I have to watch device statuses.

 ## Demo

 ## VS.

 ## Requirement

 ## Usage

 ## Install

+`$ ./start.sh`

 ## Contribution